operasoftware/devopera/src/articles/_posts/2009-03-06-javascript-best-practices.md

 [1]: http://en.wikipedia.org/wiki/Identifier_naming_convention#Metadata_and_hybrid_conventions

 For example, if you have a variable called `familyName` and it is supposed to be a string, you would write it as `sFamilyName` in “Hungarian”.
-An object called `member` would be `oMember` and a Boolean called `isLegal` would be `bIsLegal`.It is very informative for some, but seems like extra overhead to others — it is really up to you whether you use it or not.
+An object called `member` would be `oMember` and a Boolean called `isLegal` would be `bIsLegal`.
+It is very informative for some, but seems like extra overhead to others — it is really up to you whether you use it or not.

 Keeping to English is a good idea, too.
 Programming languages are in English, so why not keep this as a logical step for the rest of your code.
 Having spent some time debugging Korean and Slovenian code, I can assure you it is not much fun for a non-native speaker.